Multifamily Investing 101: How To Buy Multifamily Homes

 Once financing is arranged, you’re ready to make an offer on your property.

-You’ll want to lean on your agent when you make an offer on a multifamily home.
-Your agent will meet with the selling agent and act on your behalf, so it’s important to determine the absolute highest offer you’re willing to make (based on your budget and financing limits).
+You’ll want to lean on your agent for insight and advice when making an offer.
+Your agent will meet with the selling agent and act on your behalf, so before they do so, it’s important to determine the absolute highest offer that you’re willing to make (based on your budget and financing limits).

 Once you have your numbers ready, your agent will meet with the seller’s agent and negotiate.
-You’ll move forward if your offer is accepted.
-Counteroffers are common, so don’t be discouraged if you have to renegotiate a few times.
+You’ll move forward if your offer to buy the multifamily property is accepted.
+Counteroffers are common, so don’t be discouraged if you have to go through a few rounds of renegotiating.

-After closing, you’re ready to renovate your new property (if necessary) and prepare for tenants.
-There are two key components to this preparation step: renovating/making repairs and creating a management plan.
+After closing, you’re ready to renovate your new multifamily property (if necessary) and prepare for the arrival of tenants.
+There are two key components to this preparation step: Renovating/making repairs and creating a management plan.

-Before you open your doors to the public, you’ll need to make any repairs detailed in your inspection report and ensure your home follows local codes.
+Before you open your doors (and rental units) to the public, you’ll need to make any repairs detailed in your inspection report and ensure that your multifamily home follows local codes.

-You may also want to invest in some cosmetic upgrades, like new doorknobs, light fixtures, cabinet pulls and a fresh coat of paint.
-You might find you’re able to attract more tenants or even increase your rent with the help of these upgrades.
+You may also want to invest in some cosmetic upgrades, like new doorknobs, light fixtures, cabinet pulls, and a fresh coat of paint.
+Bear in mind that you might find you’re able to attract more tenants or even increase your rent – not to mention overall net operating income – with the help of these upgrades.

-Be sure you have a maintenance plan in place.
-This plan should handle any tenant repair requests, regular upkeep of the building as well as lawn care and snow removal.
+Be sure you have a maintenance plan in place as well.
+This plan should handle any tenant repair requests and regular upkeep of the building as well as lawn care and snow removal.

-Lastly, you need to decide how you want to handle the day-to-day management of the rental units as well as any marketing for prospective tenants.
+Lastly, you need to decide how you want to handle the day-to-day management of your multifamily rental units as well as any marketing for prospective tenants.
 Decide how much time you’re willing to commit to running your property before you make this decision.

-Find a local agent you trust to help you make savvy investment decisions and find the perfect property for your financial goals.
-From there, shop around for multiproperty mortgage lenders and compare rates to find the best fit.
+If you’re ready to get started with buying a multifamily home, begin by finding a local real estate agent that you trust to help you make savvy investment decisions and help you locate the perfect property to add to your real estate investment portfolio.
+From there, you’ll want to shop around for multifamily real estate mortgage lenders and compare interest rates and mortgage options to find the best fit.